theNewDynamic/aba-icc/_board-of-advisors/hon--clint-williamson.md

 image_path: /uploads/williamson-300x300.jpg
 position: >-
-  Senior Director for International Rule of Law, Governance and Security, McCain Institute for International Leadership at Arizona State University, U.S.
+  Senior Director for International Rule of Law, Governance and Security, McCain Institute for International Leadership at Arizona State University; U.S.
   Ambassador-at-Large for War Crimes Issues (2006-09)
 description: >-
-  Senior Director for International Rule of Law, Governance and Security, McCain Institute for International Leadership at Arizona State University, U.S.
+  Senior Director for International Rule of Law, Governance and Security, McCain Institute for International Leadership at Arizona State University; U.S.
   Ambassador-at-Large for War Crimes Issues (2006-09)
 ---